nahuakang/nahua.dev/content/blog/my_path_to_programming.md

 During this period of time, I went through an amicable breakup that nevertheless broke my heart.
 Moreover, I secretly felt my position was being marginalized in the company.
 My salary rose but deep in my mind, I was frustrated that I could not play a more meaningful role.
 That depressing feeling I experienced in Switzerland seemed to be rising again.

 While a part of me continued to indulge myself in some ocassional evening coding sessions and nerdy programming languages activities, I did not consider software a possibility for me.
 And I felt I was already too old to go back to a junior position and start over again.

-{{ figure(src="/images/my_path_to_programming/embodiedai.png", caption="I tried to change my career by being proactive with marketing ideas.
-This is a screenshot of the newsletter I led.", width="50%") }}

 At work, I started writing and editing our company newsletter [Embodied AI](http://www.embodiedai.co/).
 In private, I started turning my reading list into book reviews and analysis on leadership in a newsletter called [Plutarch](https://plutarch.substack.com/).